-The following minor modifications to the Specific Plan may be permitted by both the City Manager and Director of Planning and Community Preservation, subject to the granting of a minor conditional use permit or minor variance pursuant to Chapter 17.60 of the SMMC.
+The following minor modifications to the Specific Plan may be permitted by the City Manager upon written recommendation from the Director of Planning and Community Preservation, subject to the granting of a minor conditional use permit or minor variance pursuant to Chapter 17.60 of the SMMC.
 The City Manager and Director of Planning and Community Preservation shall have the discretion to refer any such request for changes to the Planning Commission or the City Council.

-Notice of any request for a minor modification shall be provided to the Planning Commission and City Council.
+Notice of any request or application for a minor modification shall be provided to the Planning Commission and City Council.

 a.
 Site Development Standards.

-Minor changes to the site development standards set forth in the Specific Plan, including lot size and coverage, building height, setbacks, and unit mix requirements, that do not increase or decrease any one standard by more than 20%.
+Minor changes to the site development standards set forth in the Specific Plan, including lot size and coverage, setbacks, and unit mix requirements, that do not increase or decrease any one standard by more than 20%, with the exception of maximum building height, which shall not be increased by more than 10%.

 - b.
 Design Guidelines.
-Minor changes to the design guidelines, including changes in the exterior architectural styles, colors, or materials, so long as the changes are similar to and have the same general appearance comparable to or of a higher quality as the guidelines approved, and meet the intent of the design guidelines. - c.
+Minor changes to the design guidelines, including changes in the exterior architectural styles, colors, or materials, so long as the changes are similar to and have the same general appearance comparable to or of a higher quality as the guidelines approved, and meet the intent of the design quidelines. - c.
 Mobility Plan.
-Minor changes to the Mobility Plan, including modifications to the approved Pedestrian and Paving Plan, alignment, location and design of internal streets, and/or layout of the parking lot, provided that such adjustments do not change the requirement of providing adequate infrastructure and/or public facilities within the Plan area.
+Minor changes to the Mobility Plan, including modifications to the approved Pedestrian and Paving Plan, alignment, location and design of internal streets, and/or layout of the parking lot, provided that such adjustments do not change the requirement of providing adequate infrastructure and/or public facilities within the Plan area. - d.

-- d.
 Park Plan.
 Subsequent to the approval of the Conceptual Park Plan contained in this Specific plan, minor changes to the approved Park Plan, including modifications to the approved design and layout, park amenities, play equipment, and pedestrian paths, as long as the amount of open space provided and the number of recreational amenities remain consistent with the approved Park Plan. - e.
 Landscape Plan.
 Minor changes to the Tree and Planting Plan, as well as landscape requirements set forth in Chapter 3 and landscape design guidelines set forth in Chapter 5 of this Specific Plan, as long as they do not exceed a 20% deviation from total tree and plant species and are compliant with the Los Angeles County Fire Department Fuel Modification Guidelines.